Skip to main content

 Is there funding available?

 There isn’t any NHS funding available for the training, but often an employer will sponsor you to undertake dispensing diploma.
 There's no set minimum salary for the work done in community practice, but most employers pay at least the National Living Wage (if you're 25 or over) or the National Minimum Wage (if you're under 25).
-Many employers in community practice pay additional expenses such as course costs and Scheme for Registration fees
+Many employers in community practice pay additional expenses such as course costs.

 Are there postgraduate opportunities?